Vermont Volunteer Lawyers Project

 Legal Services Law Line

-Law Line takes referrals directly from Vermont Legal Aid.
-Its mission is to provide high quality, high volume legal services to all low income Vermonters with civil legal problems and to promote the empowerment, dignity and equality of all Vermonters.
+Law Line's mission is to provide high quality, high volume legal services to all low income Vermonters with civil legal problems and to promote the empowerment, dignity and equality of all Vermonters.
 Its priorities are based on the notion that since full representation for everyone with a serious legal problem is not an attainable goal, Law Line will try to help every poor Vermonter to solve their legal problem on their own.
 Law Line's goal is the empowerment of individuals and families, helping people to help themselves.
 In addition to self-help services, Law Line hopes to increase use of pro bono attorneys through the Vermont Volunteer Lawyers Project.

 VVLP and its director, Angele Court, are part of Law Line.
-Although case referrals will continue as usual through the VVLP, there are now additional pro bono opportunities for Vermont Attorneys.
-Angele has contacted county bar presidents and plans to attend meetings throughout the state, to provide an opportunity for you to have input into the development of new initiatives.
+Angele has contacted county bar presidents and attends meetings throughout the state, to provide an opportunity for you to have input into the development of new initiatives.
 Providing assistance to the growing number of pro se litigants is a challenging task.
 This type of service is an integral part of the idea of equal access to justice.
 An important piece to this type of delivery of legal services is the ability to find pro bono attorneys through VVLP whenever possible.
 This is where your help is so desperately needed.
 The partnership of Law Line staff and Vermont attorneys is the key to an effective and successful program.

 What You Get

 Reimbursement of Expenses

 VVLP will reimburse you for any out of pocket expenses from the case such as: long distance phone calls, copying costs, filing fees and mileage.
 In some cases, other types of expenses can be reimbursed, however you must get pre-approval from the project.

 Access To National Law Centers